sperkibody/PfalLifeCycleSelection/README.md

 ## sample_selection
 Script to select specific samples from Pf7 metadata.
 Includes selection step to isolate clonal clusters from hmmIBD output.

+## data
+Includes input and output data needed for or produced by scripts in all other directories, including some intermediate files.